Drip Irrigation System Cost Guide: Average UK Prices 2026

 Water Source Options

 Drip irrigation systems can be connected to different water sources, and each of these can affect the overall installation cost.
-This is because some water sources are easier to connect to than others, and some may use more water.
+This is because some water sources are easier to connect to than others, and some may use larger quanities of water.

 drip irrigation system